-Students are the best resources so I share their thoughts with you...along with some valuable reference book and website recommendations.
+Students are the best resources, so I share their thoughts with you...along with some recommendations of trusted colleagues and valuable references.

 STUDENTS SAY ...

 Read students' opinions about their colleges... let me know if you want to connect to learn more!

 "I had a brilliant first quarter at Stanford.
 I have to say I found the first three weeks slightly challenging, mainly just adjusting to college life and also living in a different country but after the initial stage, my time only got better and better.
 Academically I took classes in computer science, maths and writing, and really enjoyed all of them.
 I still want to major in something interdisciplinary and am currently interested in Stanford's CS + X (X being a humanities program) major or Symbolic Systems (an interdisciplinary major combining CS, philosophy, psychology, and linguistics).
 Regarding extracurriculars, I was accepted into and now sing with Stanford's premier choir, the Stanford Chamber Chorale, and am also playing intramural basketball and soccer.
 I am looking into other clubs/groups to join as I now feel I have a better understanding of how to manage my time on campus.
 I have also made some brilliant friends and am of course loving the sunny California weather!
 All in all I am really happy in my decision to attend Stanford and am very excited for the next three and a half years."